Every intrapreneurship program is created with the hope of accomplishing impressive things.

-According to Jan Kennedy, founder and CEO of Academy for Corporate Entrepreneurship and speaker for our upcoming Innov8rs Singapore, that is no surprise.
+According to Jan Kennedy, founder and CEO of Academy for Corporate Entrepreneurship, that is no surprise.

 “When you consider that, on average, 90% of all startups fail, it’s no surprise that so many corporate startup initiatives are regarded as unsuccessful.
 While this figure may not shock small startups that accept failure as an opportunity to learn and refine an idea, corporate businesses likely find such outcomes less appealing.
 To secure the level of success that executives demand, intrapreneurship programs need to be structured and designed very well.”

 Knowing that Jan spends nearly every waking moment helping Fortune 500 companies design and implement their own intrapreneurship programs, we decided to catch up with him to learn how corporate innovators can shatter that 90% failure rate, and develop entrepreneurial skills in the process.

 Jan, it appears that intrapreneurial startup success doesn’t have to be based on luck.
 Can you briefly explain how a business can properly design an intrapreneurship program?